If you are already a member of the veg scheme and need to contact us, email us

 Why is there European fruit in the bag?

-The UK fruit season is much shorter than the veg.
+The UK fruit season is much shorter than the vegetable season.
 For example the apple season is generally mid-August to March; the pear season is a bit shorter.
 In the summer we can usually source organic UK plums and some cherries but a lot of other organic UK fruit isn’t produced in large enough quantities or is too delicate for the bags (such as strawberries and raspberries).

 Where we can't source UK fruit, we choose fruit shipped from farms in Europe to supplement your bags.
 Kiwis, for example, are relatively inexpensive and plentiful.
 The only exception is the Fairtrade bananas, which are shipped from the Dominican Republic or Peru.
 Between March and July there is hardly any UK fruit available, so we rely on produce from elsewhere.
 We never buy air-freighted produce and avoid fruit and veg grown in heated greenhouses.